git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

 Support script for Ableton's Push 1 and Push 2 controller.
 You can control track parameters, devices, transport, session view and play the pads.

-Get the latest stable release from: http://www.mossgrabers.de/Software/Bitwig/Bitwig.html

-**The version in GitHub might always be in an alpha or beta state, you have been warned!**

-There is also a series of in-depth tutorial videos available: https://www.youtube.com/playlist?list=PLqRWeSPiYQ67N0AzNAD84hD9HngDDKF3s

 ## Features

 * **Play** - Start/Stop playback.
 Double click to move play cursor to start of song.
 You can configure the behaviour on stop in the preferences.